Updating Entities with Step Data

 Workflows aren't static; they process information.
 As a workflow moves from one step to the next, data gathered in an earlier step often needs to be available or acted upon in a later step.
 For example, a client's name entered in Step 1 might need to appear on a document signed by a manager in Step 2.

 Some systems handle this by simply passing raw field values directly between steps.
 SignStack uses a more robust, data-first approach.
 Your workflow revolves around clean, structured Entities (like ClientInfo or DealInfo).
-Information gathered from participants within a specific Step (as fields) is used to formally update or evolve these central Entities.
+Information gathered from participants within a specific Step is transformed via template Outputs and used to formally update or evolve these central Entities.
 Subsequent steps then work with this consistent, up-to-date Entity data.

 Think of it like updating a customer's official record in your database.
 When a customer service agent talks to the customer (completes a step) and gets a new phone number (the field input), they don't just pass a sticky note to the next agent.
 They use a formal process (onCompleteMapper) to update the central customer record (the Entity).
 Subsequent agents then work from that updated, official record.

-Sometimes, this data evolution is simple (copying a name from a field to an entity).
-Other times, it can be more complex, requiring calculations or logic that uses multiple inputs – perhaps combining data from several fields submitted in the step and data from existing Entities to calculate a new value or status.
+Sometimes, this data evolution is simple (copying a value from an output to an entity).
+Other times, it can be more complex, requiring calculations or logic that uses multiple inputs – perhaps combining data from several template outputs and data from existing Entities to calculate a new value or status.

 This guide explains how SignStack uses onCompleteMappers to handle this crucial data evolution step-by-step, ensuring your workflow always operates on consistent and reconciled information.